duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 * rails routes instead of grep you can search by `rails routes -g user` but only for rails > 5.2.1
 * contribute to rails guide https://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html#contributing-to-the-rails-documentation
+  There you can find commands how to run tests.
   Clone the form of the https://github.com/rails/rails and update `guides/source/*.md` files.